cwhitehouse/vivere.docs/src/getting-started/introduction.md

 </html>
 ```

-Under the hood, vivere is adding a data property to our component instance, initializing the value, and automatically making it reactive.
+Under the hood, Vivere is adding a data property to our component instance, initializing the value, and automatically making it reactive.

 #### Interactivity